AngryProgrammerInside/NC-API-Documentation/README.md

 | tCreds | |
 | DefaultCustomerID | 50 |
 | CustomerValidation | {zip/postalcode, street1, street2, city...} |

+The session is now stored in the global $\_NCSession variable, and wil automatically be used for other PS-NCentral commands.

 ### Multiple PS-NCentral server connections